asatarin/testing-distributed-systems/README.md

 talks about architecture and features of [Convex](https://www.convex.dev/).
 At the [end of the talk](https://youtu.be/iizcidmSwJ4?t=2788) James covers testing at Convex.
-They use approach inspired by [QuickCheck](#quickcheck) and [FoundationDB](#foundationdb) to test end-to-end guarantees with randomized initial state, workload, injected failures and thread interleavings.
+They use approach inspired by [QuickCheck](#quickcheck) and [FoundationDB](#foundationdb) to test end-to-end guarantees with randomized initial state, workload, injected failures and thread interleaving.
 These tests validate correctness in production similar to [Dropbox](#dropbox) Magic Pocket system on which James worked previously.
 * [Better Testing With Less Code Using Randomization](https://blog.convex.dev/randomized-testing/) — blog post describing approach Convex uses to develop randomized tests